 What is neomycin (Neo-Fradin)?

-Neomycin is used to reduce the risk of infection during surgery of the bowel.
+Neomycin is used to reduce the risk of infection during surgery of your intestines.
 Neomycin is also used to reduce the symptoms of hepatic coma.

-Neomycin may also be used for purposes other than those listed here.
+Neomycin may also be used for purposes not listed in this medication guide.

 Neomycin 500 mg-TEV

 What are the possible side effects of neomycin (Neo-Fradin)?

 Get emergency medical help if you have any of these signs of an allergic reaction: hives; difficult breathing; swelling of your face, lips, tongue, or throat.